Monthly Bookkeeping Checklist for Real Estate Investors

 4. Apply Mortgage Payments Properly

 Mortgage payments aren’t just expenses; they also reduce the loan balance.
 Make sure payments are split correctly between loan liability and interest expense accounts.
+This distinction is crucial for accurate financial reporting.

 5. Prepare Monthly Financial Statements

 Generate an income statement, balance sheet, and cash flow report.
 These financial snapshots provide the foundation for smart real estate decisions.
+They help you understand where your money is going.

 6. Analyze KPIs to Guide Strategy

 Use metrics like net operating income (NOI), capitalization rate (Cap Rate), and cash-on-cash return (CCR) to evaluate performance.
 Strong monthly analysis keeps your portfolio aligned with your goals.
+It allows you to adjust your strategy as needed.

 7. Review Reports for Red Flags